chtenb/fate/README.md

   empty intervals in tfate should be defined as a concealment.
 This changes how often and when the concealment is computed.
 I.e. it is not possible to insert characters now, ony substitutions are supported.
-- Make it easily possible to integrate fate into other text editors.
 - Clipboard should be shared among documents to make it possible to copy paste across.
-- Make all pure functional computations w.r.t. positions in text contract based, because they appear to suffer from bugs very often.
 - Implement repeat
   - Record input of user
   - next_document should also be recorded: this just makes repeat more powerful